pastorcode/pastorcode/README.md

 ## About Me

-Experienced software engineer with a Computer Science degree from the Federal University of Petroleum Resources.
+I'm an experienced software engineer with a Computer Science degree from the Federal University of Petroleum Resources.
 Versatile in prototyping, designing, building, and maintaining scalable and robust software applications.
-With a diverse and promising skill set, I am able to effectively self-manage during independent projects and collaborate as part of a productive and solution-oriented team.
+With a diverse and promising skill set, I can effectively self-manage during independent projects and collaborate as part of a productive and solution-oriented team.

 ## Contact